The Art of Stamper Cheese

 “Coming to our booth is an intimate journey of the senses, and an educational one as well.
 We love to talk about cheese, and it is our goal to engage customers in conversation, so that they walk away not only with some wonderful goodies, but also with knowledge of their cheese that they probably won’t get from a grocery store.”

-Come visit Stamper Cheese every Monday from 3 to 7 PM at the Loyola Farmers Market, and meet Stamper Cheese’s cheese-monger Phillip Scott!
-His favorite cheese to recommend is the Pleasant Ridge Reserve, which is a raw milk, grass-fed seasonal alpine gruyere.
-Another cheese to try is the fan favorite Big Ed, which is an aged, Alpine style blend of cheddar and gouda.
+Come visit Stamper Cheese every Monday from 4 to 8 PM at the Loyola Farmers Market and try staff favorite cheese Pleasant Ridge Reserve, which is a raw milk, grass-fed seasonal alpine gruyere.
+Another fan favorite is Big Ed, which is an aged, Alpine style blend of cheddar and gouda.
 For entertaining or a fun snack, Stamper recommends pairing the Morel and Leek Jack cheese with asparagus.